johnyHV/apc_symetra_sybt5/README.md

 # Modification EEPROM data for APC SYMETRA SYBT5 battery pack

+This is manual how to hack APC Symmetra SYBT5 battery module

 ## Script
 Here is a simple python script sysbt5_calculator.py for modification of EEPROM data in the battery pack SYBT5.
 I used python 3.9